hemildesai/dev/content/posts/intro_bayesian_inference/index.md

 ### Practical Example

-Now, let's take a look at the entire process in practice.
+Let's take a look at the entire process in practice.
 We'll take a look at two examples.
 For both examples, we set the true probability of heads ($\lambda$) to $0.80$.

 1. For the first example, we'll select a uniform prior (this can be done by setting both $\alpha$ and $\beta$ to $1$).
 We'll proceed through 100 random coin tosses from the bent coin with $\lambda=0.80$.
 After each toss, we'll calculate the new posterior.
 Then we'll combine these posteriors in an animated gif (shown below) to see how the posterior changes over time.
    {{<figure src="beta_bayes.gif" class="blogimg">}}